roberts/laravel-singledb-tenancy/README.md

 }
 ```

-The trait automatically:
-- Applies tenant scoping to all queries
-- Sets the tenant_id when creating new models
-- Provides a `tenant()` relationship
+This automatically applies tenant scoping to queries, sets tenant_id on creation, and provides a `tenant()` relationship.

 ### 3. Setting Up Middleware